Sleepwalking/Rocaloid-old/README.md

 		* CMin  : tool for generating `.cvdb`.
 		* C2Wav : `.cvdb` inspector.
 		* SpeakerAna: analyze speaker characteristics, generates `.cspr` for CMin.
 (Obsoleted)
+		* FormantMarker: spectrum visulizer used for fitting LCFECSOLA parameters.
+(Depends on Qt)
 		* TCFILE: toolchain IO support.
 	* GeneticOptimizer: an implemention of Genetic Algorithm for optimizing parameters (for certain algorithms used in Rocaloid).
 	* FormantTester: visualize spectrums for testing algorithms & evaluating the quality of FECSOLA.
 (Obsoleted)